JetBrains/kotlin/docs/fir/inference.md

 #### `PCLA_POSTPONED_CALL` completion mode

-A modification of `FULL` completion mode.
+A modification of the `FULL` completion mode.
 Used for [PCLA](#partially-constrained-lambda-analysis).
 See [the "PCLA_POSTPONED_CALL completion mode" section of pcla.md](pcla.md#pcla_postponed_call-completion-mode).

 #### `UNTIL_FIRST_LAMBDA` completion mode

-A modification of `FULL` completion mode that stops after the first lambda analyzed.
+A modification of the `FULL` completion mode that stops after the first lambda analyzed.
 Used for overload resolution by a lambda's return type.

 ### Completion Framework